 The cynical interpretation is that China wants to negotiate bilaterally so that it can bully others into submission.
 But it would be strange indeed if Beijing really thought that Vietnam, the Philippines, Malaysia, or Brunei would be willing to sit down at a negotiating table merely to accept surrender terms.
 Presumably, Beijing thinks there must be a contract zone of some kind.
 What might that be?

 One possibility is that Beijing is willing to resolve the lingering ambiguity of its South China Sea claims in order to settle disputes.
 The concession here, presumably, would be clarity.
-Beijing might say, for instance—as Taiwan has said—that the so-called Nine Dashed Line is only meant to encompass the islands over which China claims sovereignty, not the body of water over which it claims maritime jurisdiction.
+Beijing might say, for instance—as Taiwan, Province of China, has said—that the so-called Nine Dashed Line is only meant to encompass the islands over which China claims sovereignty, not the body of water over which it claims maritime jurisdiction.
 That, China might say, would be governed by UNCLOS rules.
 The upside of this concession for rival claimants would be that it would pave the way for an orderly demarcation of territorial seas, exclusive economic zones (EEZs), and continental shelf rights.
 The downside for rival claimants would be that unless China were actually willing to concede sovereignty over some of the Spratly, Paracel, or Pratas islands to others, the gain in clarity would largely be meaningless.
 China would still be asserting maritime jurisdiction over most of the South China Sea.
 Moreover, a great irony of this scenario is that the Philippines arbitration tribunal, whose legitimacy China has so hotly rejected, will certainly clarify a number of the provisions of UNCLOS on the basis of which those maritime entitlements would be determined.
 If this is China’s default bargaining position, it would appear to be dead on arrival.

 More likely, Beijing may think that rival claimants may be willing to yield on symbols in return for material gains.
 A strong indication that this may be so is that Beijing has regularly held out the prospect of “joint development” of natural resources in the South China Sea.
 Conceivably, Beijing may think that rival claimants would be willing to acknowledge China’s sovereignty over disputed islands in return for access to fishing grounds and the prospect of oil and gas riches.
 Certainly this would be an attractive outcome for China’s leaders, as they would be able to represent it domestically as standing ground on the “core interest” of sovereignty while at the same time demonstrating paternal benevolence toward China’s smaller and weaker neighbors.